carbon-language/carbon-lang/llvm/docs/GlobalISel/GMIR.rst

 the same data but there's usually some restrictions on what operations you can do on each register file.
 A fairly common pattern is for one of them to be accessible to integer operations and the other accessible to floating point operations.
-To accomodate this, let's rename A and B to GPR (general purpose registers) and FPR (floating point registers).
+To accommodate this, let's rename A and B to GPR (general purpose registers) and FPR (floating point registers).

 We now have some additional constraints that limit us.
 An operation like G_FMUL